jhvanderschee/hugocodex/content/en/posts/migration-steps-for-v-0-147-9.md

 - rename the config.yaml (or toml/json) file to hugo.yaml (or toml/json)
 - replace `:filename` to `:contentbasename`

-If you had a `single.html` in your `layouts` directory and single in your `layouts/page` directory, you should follow [these instructions](https://discourse.gohugo.io/t/possible-bug-single-layout-for-pages-in-v0-147-9/55179/8).
+If you had a `single.html` in your `layouts` directory and a single in your `layouts/page` directory, you should follow [these instructions](https://discourse.gohugo.io/t/possible-bug-single-layout-for-pages-in-v0-147-9/55179/8).